-To evaluate the effect of the shared strategies listed in Table 1Table 1 and individual strategies such as delaying the implementation of measures, implementing secondary measures and abandoning measures, we set up simulations by varying the values of selected input factors as presented in Table 3Table 3.
+To evaluate the effect of the shared strategies listed in Table 1 and individual strategies such as delaying the implementation of measures, implementing secondary measures and abandoning measures, we set up simulations by varying the values of selected input factors as presented in Table 3.
 The subsidy levers 1, 2 and 3 represent no subsidy, subsidy only for flooded household agents and subsidy for all agents that consider flood as a threat, respectively.
 Considering the computational cost of simulations, we evaluate six flood event scenarios.
-The event series of the scenarios are randomly generated and shown in Figure 8Figure 8.
-In these batch of simulations, all the other input factors are set to their base values, as stated in Table 2Table 2.
+The event series of the scenarios are randomly generated and shown in Fig. 8.
+In these batch of simulations, all the other input factors are set to their base values, as stated in Table 2.

-460 The simulation period of the ABM is 50 time steps in which each time step represents a year.
+The simulation period of the ABM is 50 time steps, each of which represents a year.
 The number of household agents is 7859.
 Every simulation of parameter combinations is replicated 3000 times.
 Hence, for the SA and policy-related experiments, simulation outputs are computed as averages of 3000 simulations per input factor setting.
-A detailed description of estimating the simulation replication is provided in Appendix CD.
-All simulations in this study are performed using the SURFsara high performance computing cloud facility (https://userinfo.surfsara.nl/systems/hpc-cloud).
+A detailed description of estimating the simulation replication is provided in Appendix D. All simulations in this study are performed using the SURFsara high-performance computing cloud facility (https://userinfo.surfsara.nl/systems/hpc-cloud, last access: 3 June 2020).

-465 5 Results
+5 Results